The Wonder

 48

 The following self-talk statement is a central self-care reminder.
-Ponder it not only when down in the dumps but also when things are going well: By routinely mustering empathic-humility, I become more likely to show myself and others the kindness and fairness that results in reliable ableness and closeness.
+Ponder it not only when down in the dumps but also when things are going well: By routinely mustering but-for-good-fortune-go helpful humility, I become more likely to show myself and others the kindness and fairness that results in reliable ableness and closeness.
 That is, I become more likely to enjoy good mental health.

 49

-By confirming we’re all flawed beings, empathic-humility brings about the compassion we need to engage in the give-and-get health-promoting niceness.
-Without empathic-humility, finding the incentive needed to maintain our well-being can be difficult.
+By confirming we’re all flawed and mistake-prone, helpful-humility brings about the empathy and compassion needed to engage in give-and-get health-promoting niceness.
+Without such humility, finding the incentive needed to maintain our well-being can be difficult.

 Talking and writing about kindness and fairness are frequent.
-Stressing how empathic-humility helps us commit to such niceness is infre-quent.
+Stressing how humility helps us commit to such niceness is infrequent.

 50

-An emphatic-humility reminder for kids follows: Remembering that everyone, including me, sometimes flubs up will help me give and get niceness.
+A helpful-humility reminder for kids and adults follows: Remembering everyone, including me, sometimes flubs up will help me give and get niceness.

-When grown-ups model owning flaws and blunders, kids will do likewise.
-If you mentor kids, let them hear you express empathic-humility when recognzing run of the mill mistakes.
-Examples of statements that help get empathic-humility underway follow:
+When grown-ups model accepting imperfections and blunders, kids will do likewise.
+If you mentor kids, let them hear you express humility when recognizing run of the mill mistakes.
+Examples of statements that help get helpful humility underway follow.

 51